Anger, frustration over Trump fuels Seattle Women's March 2.0

 "Look at the people trying to attack us.
 Look at the people trying to chase us out of the park," said Tusitala "Tiny" Toese, of Vancouver, Washington, one of the Patriot Prayer's spokespeople.

 A few minutes later, Toese got into a shouting match with Lisa Martinez, an 18-year-old from Madrid, Spain who is living in Auburn while she attends college.
 Over a bullhorn, Toese called Martinez "a fascist."
 She shouted, "Fuck you" and gave him the middle finger.

 "I'm going to speak up because that's why I'm here," Martinez said afterward.
 "I'm here to say what I believe in, and I'm here to protest and tell them that I don't support that crap.
 That I'm against them and I'm not going to put up with it because I want my kids to grow up in a place where they can be free, and they can be women and they can feel like they're strong and independent and supported by the government."

 Matt Mills McKnight contributed to this story.

-Demonstrators seen in front of Museum of Pop Culture and the Space Needle reach the end of Seattle Women’s March 2.0 at Seattle Center in Seattle, Jan.
+Demonstrators walk past the Museum of Pop Culture and the Space Needle, reaching the end of Seattle Women’s March 2.0 at Seattle Center in Seattle, Jan.
 20, 2018.